godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 First we get the teleport :ref:`Raycast <class_Raycast>` node and assign it to ``teleport_raycast``.

-Next we get the teleport mesh, and notice how we are getting it from ``Game/Teleport_Mesh``, using ``get_tree().root``.
-This is because we need the teleport mesh to be separate from the controller, so moving and rotating the controller does not effect the teleporation mesh.
+Next we get the teleport mesh, and notice how we are getting it from ``Game/Teleport_Mesh`` using ``get_tree().root``.
+This is because we need the teleport mesh to be separate from the controller, so moving and rotating the controller does not effect the position and rotation of the teleporation mesh.

 Then we get the teleportation finger mesh and assign it the proper variable, we get the grab area and position nodes and assign them to the proper variables, we connect the ``body_entered`` and ``body_exited`` signals from the sleep area node, we get the hand mesh and assign it the proper variable, and finally